Carbon-for-Developers/carbon-sdks/java/docs/IntegrationsApi.md

 S3 Auth

-Create a new IAM user with permissions to: &lt;ol&gt; &lt;li&gt;List all buckets.&lt;/li&gt; &lt;li&gt;Read from the specific buckets and objects to sync with Carbon.
+This endpoint can be used to connect S3 as well as Digital Ocean Spaces (S3 compatible)   For S3, create a new IAM user with permissions to: &lt;ol&gt; &lt;li&gt;List all buckets.&lt;/li&gt; &lt;li&gt;Read from the specific buckets and objects to sync with Carbon.
 Ensure any future buckets or objects carry  the same permissions.&lt;/li&gt; &lt;/ol&gt; Once created, generate an access key for this user and share the credentials with us.
 We recommend testing this key beforehand.
+For Digital Ocean Spaces, generate the above credentials in your Applications and API page here https://cloud.digitalocean.com/account/api/spaces.
+Endpoint URL is required to connect Digital Ocean Spaces.

 ### Example
 ```java